bfiripis/Web-Scrape-Medicare-Item-Statistics/README.md

 # Web-Scrape-Medicare-Item-Statistics
-This R script scrapes Medicare services data from the Medicare Statistics website.
+This R script scrapes Medicare services data from the Medicare Statistics website <https://medicarestatistics.humanservices.gov.au>.
-It retrieves the number of services provided for specified Medicare Benefits Schedule (MBS) items, broken down by time period and state.
+It retrieves the number of services provided for specified Medicare Benefits Schedule (MBS) or Pharmaceutical Benefits Schedule (PBS) items, broken down by month and state.

 ## Prerequisites
 Before running the script, ensure you have the following R packages installed: